jillesca/ncpeek/README.md

 Under `ncpeek/devices` you can find two examples, [devnet_xe_sandbox.json](ncpeek/devices/devnet_xe_sandbox.json) and [devnet_xr_sandbox.json](ncpeek/devices/devnet_xr_sandbox.json).

 > Default directory is [ncpeek/devices](ncpeek/devices/) for `ncpeek` to look for the device settings.
-To use other directories for your device settings, add the relative or absolute path to the filename.
+To use other directories, add the relative or absolute path to the filename.

 ## Filters